 Good question, thanks for asking.
 Intonation is the placement of emphasis in the form of volume and duration of a vowel within a syllable.

-If you just want to skip to the tricks because you don’t have time for the “why” just scroll down to the bottom.
+If you want to skip to the tricks because you don’t have time for the “why,” scroll down to the bottom.
 You can bookmark the page & go over the “why” when you have time. 🙂Working on your pronunciation of sounds makes you sound less intelligible, significantly less interesting and just plain old hard to follow.
 And maybe even a bit pompous.
 Click To Tweet

 Using a Varied Intonation Pattern to Improve Speaking

 Let me explain.
 The use of intonation in Standard American English (SAE) is a mystery to most.
-Romance languages have strict rules for placing emphasis on words and sentences.
+Romance languages have strict rules for emphasizing words and sentences.
 And when there’s a change in emphasis, they use an accent mark.
-Asian languages also follow strict intonation patterns.
+Asian languages also follow rigid intonation patterns.
 Usually, those consonant and vowel patterns have an even emphasis on each syllable.The voice that you hear in your head when you speak is conducted by bone.
 So it sounds deeper & richer.
 But that's not what others hear.
 They hear what's conducted by air.
 Click To Tweet

 Lots of information is dispersed using just emphasis alone.Say it like this: T’day I’d like t' discuss th' bizness practices f’th’green monkey. #IntonationMatters Click To Tweet

 How Your Brain Processes Speech